mosser/sec-labs/README.md

   - Week 43: Friday, 1:30PM -> 4:30PM
     - :book: Lecture (1h): Verification & Validation (LG)
     - :hammer: Lab (2h): Kick-starting Sensor simulation lab
   - Week 44: _Hollidays_
   - Week 45:
     - _No Lecture_
     - _Unsupervised lab_
   - Week 46: _No Lecture (Winter school: Data analysis and machine learning)_
   - Week 47: Friday, 1:30PM -> 3:30PM (SM remote from Nice)
     - :book: Lecture (1h): Advanced Code Generation
     - :hammer: Lab (2h): Lab status + Lab Work
   - Week 48: _No Lecture (Winter school: Computer Virology)_
   - Week 49: Friday, 1:30PM -> 3:30PM (SM remote from Nice)
     - :hammer: Lab (2h): Lab status + Lab Work
     - :mag_right: Evaluation (1h): Intermediate project demonstration
   - Week 50:
     - _No Lecture_
     - _Unsupervised lab_
   - Week 51:
     - _No Lecture_
     - _Unsupervised lab_
   - Week 52: _Hollidays_
   - Week 1: _Hollidays_
   - Week 2: Friday, :alarm_clock: **3:30PM-> 5:30PM** (SM remote from Montreal)
     - :mag_right: Evaluation (2h): Project presentation + Paper presentation.

 ### Deliveries

-  - Week43:
+  - Week 43:
-    1. A file named `ArduinoML-lastname1-lastname2.tar.gz` containing:
+    - A file named `ArduinoML-lastname1-lastname2.tar.gz` containing:
       - The code of the implemented steps (in separated sub-directories);
       - A `Readme.md` file with answers to the steps feedback questions
-    2. The selected papers for the review assignment (individual).
+    - The selected papers for the review assignment (individual).

-  - Week 51:
-    1. A file named `SSL-lastname1-lastname2.tar.gz` containing:
+  - Week 51: A file named `SSL-lastname1-lastname2.tar.gz` containing:
       - The code of the DSL defined in the project;
       - Examples that uses the DSL to address the challenges of the project;
       - A report `lastname1-lastname2.pdf` describing the abstract syntax of the language, your design choices, and the strengths and weaknesses of the language.